Radiation Treatment

 Prior to any making any decisions about the treatment options to treat your cancer, your case will be discussed at a multi-disciplinary team (MDT) meeting.
 All the clinical team members will attend, taking into account your thoughts and preferences.
 Your specialist nurse will discuss the recommendations of the MDT with you and arrange your admission for treatment.

 Treatments for Uveal Melanoma.
-Tumours inside the eye
+Tumours on the surface of the eye

-The aims of treatment of uveal melanomas are as follows:
+The aims of treatment of tumours inside the eye (uveal melanomas) are as follows:

 -